 11 Cycling Essentials For Every Bike Ride

-Here we outline the tools like a checklist to help you maintain peace-of-mind on every bike ride.
+Here we outline the tools like a checklist to help you maintain peace of mind on every bike ride.
 With these 11 items, you can get yourself (and your friends) out of almost any sticky situation faced on the road.

 Some of this bike equipment (at least the multitool, tubes, and tire levers) should be stored in a saddle bag or hip pack, to avoid overstuffing your jersey pockets, making it difficult to easily access anything back there.
-Some bikers tend to favor a small backpack or even a frame bag between the inner triangle of the bike for longer rides where more food and hydration is needed.
+Some bikers tend to favor a small backpack or even a frame bag between the inner triangle of the bike for longer rides where more food and hydration are needed.

 1. Cell Phone

 Carrying your cell phone on a ride can help you in most situations, say if you happen to forget any of the following essentials.
 You can use it instead of cash (with Google/Apple Pay), store your important information and contacts, and make emergency phone calls in the event of something unplanned.

 A repair kit will help if you or somebody in your group forget to pack an inner tube or get more than one puncture.

 Tube type bike repair kit usually comes with about 10 patches, rubber cement, a metal grater or sandpaper, and something to mark the hole with, while the